Don't Cry Out Loud (song): Other versions

-Rita Coolidge's performance of "Don't Cry Out Loud" took the Grand Prize at the Tokyo Music Festival held on June 17, 1979, with Coolidge's album featuring the track and named for it becoming a Top 20 Japanese bestseller that summer.
+Rita Coolidge's performance of "Don't Cry Out Loud" took the Grand Prize at the Tokyo Music Festival held on June 17, 1979, with Coolidge's compilation album featuring the track and becoming a top 20 Japanese bestseller that summer.

 "Don't Cry Out Loud" was recorded by American Idol Season 3 runner-up Diana DeGarmo for inclusion on her 2004 single release helmed by the track "Dreams"; Clive Davis selected "Don't Cry Out Loud" for DeGarmo to sing and Melissa Manchester attended DeGarmo's recording session giving DeGarmo pointers on how to sing the song.

 Liza Minnelli—Peter Allen's ex-wife—sings "Don't Cry Out Loud" on her 2002 album Liza's Back, which was recorded from a seven-night engagement at the Beacon Theatre in New York City that June.
 Minnelli sets the song in a sequence of "crying" songs with "Don't Cry Out Loud" performed between "Cry" and "Crying": Minnelli's rendition features only the first verse of "Don't Cry Out Loud" and amends the lyrics of the chorus to invert their original import ("Cry out loud, don't keep it inside.
 Don't learn how to hide your feelings.")

-The song has also been recorded by the Airmen of Note (instrumental), Rachelle Ann Go, Shirley Bassey, Anita Dobson, Engelbert Humperdinck, Jal Joshua, Joe Longthorne ("We Don't Cry Out Loud"), Sandra Reemer, and Shirley Zwerus (nl).
-It was also covered notably by actor and singer John Barrowman.
-In the Peter Allen stage bio-jukebox musical The Boy from Oz, the character of Allen's mother Marion Woolnough sings "Don't Cry Out Loud" to Allen after his father commits suicide—as in reality Woolnough reportedly did respond to the death of Allen's father by advising Allen to "always put your best face on."
-Beth Fowler is featured on the track on the 2003 original Broadway cast recording.
-The song is also implemented into the Broadway musical Disaster!, a spoof of 70s music and disaster films.

 Miss America 1980 Cheryl Prewitt—Miss Mississippi 1979—sang "Don't Cry Out Loud" to her own piano accompaniment in the talent competition of the Miss America Pageant broadcast on NBC 9 September 1979 from Convention Hall in Atlantic City.

-Kerry Ellis sang "Don't Cry Out Loud" at her own special Friday Night is Music Night in April 2012.

-The song was performed by Juno Temple and Jeremy Dozier in the film Dirty Girl.

-An excerpt of "Don't Cry Out Loud" is performed by Jane Krakowski in the role of Jenna Maroney in a 2009 episode of the NBC-TV series 30 Rock entitled "The Ones".

-The song was featured in a second season episode of the Canadian television comedy series Schitt's Creek.

-The song was performed by Go featured in Korean Drama Lie After Lie aired on GMA Network.